liquidcronos/rogata_engine/docs/source/usage.rst

         except rospy.ROSInterruptException:
             rospy.loginfo("Dynamic Object Tracker  Node not working")

-However it is also possible to use the track_image function on a prerecorded video.
+However, it is also possible to use the track_image function on a prerecorded video.
-In some cases, however tracking with a camera is not benefficial.
+In some cases, however, tracking with a camera is not beneficial.
-Which is why in general own functions can be written to track such objects.
+This is why in general own functions can be written to track such objects.
 They can then update the Position of the objects using the ``set_position`` service.

-A example of such a scenario is inside a simulation such as gazebo.
+An example of such a scenario is inside a simulation such as `Gazebo <http://gazebosim.org/>`_.
 When setting up a scene in Gazebo, one can simply use any image to set up the scene.
-This image will later be used as a ground texture for the simulation enviroment.
+This image will later be used as a ground texture for the simulation environment.
 A tutorial of how to do this in Gazebo can be found `here <https://answers.gazebosim.org//question/4761/how-to-build-a-world-with-real-image-as-ground-plane/>`_.

-In ROS the position of every robot can now imediately be read, the only thing left to do is write a node that converts these positions from the world frame into the image frame and updates the positions of the dynamic objects.
+In ROS the position of every robot can now immediately be read, the only thing left to do is write a node that converts these positions from the world frame into the image frame and updates the positions of the dynamic objects.
-The conversion from frame to frame can be caluculated by moving the robot onto the markers in the image and reading out the position of the robot in gazebo.
+The conversion from frame to frame can be calculated by moving the robot onto the markers in the image and reading out the position of the robot in Gazebo.

 .. image:: gazebo_lgs.png

-Example code for this calulation and conversion is planned for future releases.
+Example code for this calculation and conversion is planned for future releases.